 How To Sell Without Overselling

 Start with a few simple questions: Where will the piece hang?
 Who is it for?
-Is it meant to last for years?
+Is it meant to last for decades?
 Frame the conversation around preservation and display, not luxury.
 The goal is to recommend glass that supports the customer’s intent for the piece.

 How LifeSaver Makes Glass Selection Easier